 Also, the structure and systems needed to allow our customers access to the majority of their away-from-home daily meal requirements on a one-stop-shop basis.
 Kobe Japanese Steakhouse shall be of the highest quality and value, be healthy, nutritious and provided with outstanding personal services at the lowest possible prices consistent with a fair return on investment for our shareholders, job enhancement/security for our employees and a level of community involvement by everyone connected with our business.

-The restaurant consists of a bar area with high-top tables, and lower tables to the right, and a semi-open kitchen area where you can watch them from some of the tables, the people who work here are very professional because they were trained at huong nghiep a au, where they get helped a lot.
+The restaurant consists of a bar area with high-top tables, and lower tables to the right, and a semi-open kitchen area where you can watch them from some of the tables, the special thing about this kitchen is that they have high quality quartz countertop from quartz counters in Edmonton, the people who work here are very professional because they were trained at huong nghiep a au, where they get helped a lot.
 You can also eat on the semi-enclosed patio area in good weather.
 When the restaurant fills up, as it did last Saturday evening, it’s pretty lively, but you can still easily converse.

 Normally we don’t write a real review so soon after a restaurant opens, since they deserve a shakedown period before being scrutinized, but Craft 14 really got everything right and we are going to dive right in and praise their food.